cesar-douady/open-lmake/doc/src/config.md

 ### `local_admin_dir` : Clean (-)

-This variable contains a directory to be used for open-lmake administration in addition to the `LMAKE` directory.
+This variable contains a dir to be used for open-lmake administration in addition to the `LMAKE` dir.

-It is guaranteed that all such accesses are performed by the host, hence a directory in a locally mounted disk is fine.
+It is guaranteed that all such accesses are performed by the host, hence a dir in a locally mounted disk is fine.

-- If unset, administration by user is simplified (no need to manage an external directory), but there may be a performance impact as network file systems are generally slower than local ones.
+- If unset, administration by user is simplified (no need to manage an external dir), but there may be a performance impact as network file systems are generally slower than local ones.
-- If set to a local directory, user has to ensure that `lmake` and other commands are always launched from the host that has this locaol file system.
+- If set to a local dir, user has to ensure that `lmake` and other commands are always launched from the host that has this locaol file system.
-- If set to network directory, there is no performance gain and only added complexity.
+- If set to network dir, there is no performance gain and only added complexity.

 ### `link_support` : Clean (`'full'`)